Let’s say you want to be promoted to a management position. So you work hard and exceed everyone’s expectations. Do you

 - Invite people in upper management to have a luxurious lunch or dinner with you.

 - Go to all the company sponsored functions like happy hour, parties, charity events, etc.

 - Throw parties of your own and invite people.

 There are currently four generations we classify people in the workforce today:

 Generation X: Born 1960-1980.

 Due to certain events and culture, each generation shaped the people in it.
 Each generation has both good and bad characteristics, some are living well, others not so much.
 This entry focuses on the traditionalists.

 I’ve been working on my body language for a long time.
 It’s not perfect, but it gets the job done.
 Growing up a shy, insecure boy left me with almost no opportunities in college (in romantic life and job life).
-After being unemployed for a bit, I decided to improve my soft skills.
+After being unemployed for a bit, I decided to t improve my soft skills.